Orika Africa

 Shoebill Stork in flight, Uganda

-Uganda records 1,073 bird species, more than 11% of all species on earth and more than any other African country per square kilometre.
+Uganda records more bird species per square kilometre than any other African country.
 The shoebill stork at Murchison's Albert Delta, the African green broadbill in Semuliki, and the grey crowned crane across the wetlands are standouts among them.

 Read the Season Before You Book